• Skip To Content

 Stop Smoking Support

 Smokefree provides free quitting tips and advice.
-Visit their website at: https://quitnow.smokefree.nhs.uk/
+Visit their website at: quitnow.smokefree.nhs.uk

 Stroke Support, West Midlands

-Meetings every Saturday between 11:00 and 13:00, Action 4 Independance, Albert Road, Wolverhampton.
+Meetings every Saturday between 11.00am and 1.00pm, Action 4 Independence, Albert Road, Wolverhampton.
 Email administrator@strokesupportwestmidlands.org.uk or visit their website: www.strokesupportwestmidlands.org.uk

 The Stoke Association has updated their My Stroke Guide, which gives people free access to trusted information about stroke and risk factors, alongside advice on prevention.
 Around 80,000 people a year are admitted to hospital with a stroke, and there are more than one million stroke survivors in England.